 Stock Options are generally granted on an annual basis, subject to the imposition of trading blackout periods, in which case options scheduled for grant will be granted subsequent to the end of the black-out period.
-All stock options granted to NEOs are approved by the Compensation Committee and the Board.
-In monitoring stock option grants, the Compensation Committee and the Board take into account the level of stock options granted by comparable companies for similar levels of responsibility and considers each NEO based on reports received from management, its own observations on individual performance (where possible) and its assessment of individual contributions to Shareholder value.
+All stock options granted to NEOs are approved by the Board.
+In monitoring stock option grants, the Board takes into account the level of stock options granted by comparable companies for similar levels of responsibility and considers each NEO based on reports received from management, its own observations on individual performance (where possible) and its assessment of individual contributions to Shareholder value.